ppy/osu-wiki/wiki/Ranking_criteria/Simplified_ranking_criteria/en.md

 - **Be consistent (within reason).**
   - When a song repeats itself, it makes sense to repeat your map too.
   - Copying and pasting part of your map can be pretty boring though, so when a song repeats, vary your map in ways that don't drastically change how you previously interpreted the song.
-- **Ask how your objects fit into the *"Every element of a map should represent the song"* principle.**
+- **Ask how your objects fit into the *"every element of a map should represent the song"* principle.**
-  - **Example 1:** "how does this object represent the sound it aligns with?"
+  - **Example 1:** "How does this object represent the sound it aligns with?"
-  - **Example 2:** "how does this section of objects follow the general mood of this section of the song?"
+  - **Example 2:** "How does this section of objects follow the general mood of this section of the song?"
 - **Consider how other people will interpret your map.** If your way of interpreting the song isn't clear, it'll feel like your map doesn't follow the song!